matrix-org/matrix-spec-proposals/proposals/4023-unsigned-thread-id.md

 All events that are not part of a thread should fill the `thread_id` property with the special value `main` – as defined in MSC3771.

+If a server does not have the first-order event, the unsigned `thread_id` property should be filled with a `null` value.
+When the server gets a hold of the first-order event, it should retroactively update the `thread_id` property and communicate the change to clients.

 ## Potential issues

+### Database query performances

 This could have performance implications on the server side, requiring more work to be performed when fetching events in a room.

+### Missing first-order relation

+It is possible that a server will have the second-order event, but not have the first-order event (eg, it has received a reaction over federation, but has not yet received the event being reacted to).

 ## Alternatives